I know you’ve gotten 5 minutes down the road and asked yourself, “Did I close the garage door?”.

 - Wire in a circuit to create a momentary closure.

 Number 1 is the easiest to implement but could make future automation hard.
 Of course, it depends on the features of your hub’s software.
-What if you wanted to automatically close the garage door when you went to bed?
+What if you wanted to automatically close the garage door when you went to bed (such as voice command using the Alexa skills kit)?

 Number 2 gets the job done (just right in my book).